-Iran Protests Draw Mixed Reactions From Around the World
+Iran Protests Draw Mixed Reactions From Around The World

 — Donald J. Trump (@realDonaldTrump) December 30, 2017

-With his string of comments, Trump has again signaled the departure that the United States has taken, under his administration, from Obama’s foreign policy vis-à-vis Tehran.
+With his string of comments, Trump has again signaled the departure that the United States has taken under his administration from Obama’s foreign policy vis-à-vis Tehran.

 The entire world understands that the good people of Iran want change, and, other than the vast military power of the United States, that Iran’s people are what their leaders fear the most…. pic.twitter.com/W8rKN9B6RT